EdgarNaranjo/apps-odoo14/README.md

    3. List Sticky Header
    4. Hover property of list

+# System Bugs Management (versión 14.0.0.0.1)

+System Bugs Management.
+Error control and bug fixes in the Odoo Open source platform.

+ * versión 14.0.0.0.1

+   1. Offers the ability to keep track of the bug.
+   2. You can see number of bugs assigned to the employee.
+   3. The automatics task generate and contact.

 For more information go to the portal: https://github.com/todooweb

 For functional or support questions, go to: https://github.com/EdgarNaranjo/apps_todoo.git